israelmarmar/israelmarmar/README.md

 I'm Full-stack/mobile developer

-After working as technical support in the IT area, I acquired internship experience in public office, with experience in full-stack development in React and NodeJS.
-I work currently as a mobile developer in Flutter.
+After working as technical support in the IT area, I acquired internship experience in public positions, with experience in full-stack development in React and NodeJS.
+I worked as a mobile developer with Flutter.
+I currently work as a Front-End and Mobile developer with React / NextJS / React Native.

 I'm versatile, focused on new and relevant technologies, I learn fast.